 The geology of the site consisted of Norwich Crag, a notoriously demanding condition which features a sandy formation which can collapse during drilling.
 To overcome the site conditions Kensa’s drilling contractor, Geo Drill, used a specialist drill rig that cased as it drilled to depths of 140m, ensuring the project kept to schedule and the boreholes integrity was maintained.

-Kensa’s unique ‘micro district ground source heat network’ design provides each of the 11 property’s its own 6kW Shoebox ground source heat pump offering heating independence and the freedom to switch energy suppliers, whilst providing efficiencies across the communal heat network and a guaranteed return from the RHI for the Flagship Group.
+Kensa’s unique ‘micro district ground source heat network’ design provides each of the 11 property’s its own 6kW Shoebox ground source heat pump offering heating independence and the freedom to switch energy suppliers, whilst providing efficiencies across the communal heat network and a guaranteed return from the RHI (this scheme has closed) for the Flagship Group.
 Flagship will be able to use this income towards lessening its impact on the environment through using more sustainable energy sources in more of its housing stock, which consists of 22,000 homes across the East of England.

 Dan Roberts, Project Manager, from Kensa Heat Pumps said:

 The variation of property types on this site presented an interesting challenge from a design and delivery point of view as we essentially have four different solutions for 11 properties on one site.
 However, this gave us the opportunity to demonstrate the flexibility and effectiveness of our systems in a wide variety of applications all in one place.
 Flagship and their customers were a pleasure to work with and I hope they enjoy their new heating systems.

 Rebecca Hazlewood, Flagship’s Sustainability and Wellbeing Team Leader, said: